Ripley6811/FSND-P4-Conference-Organization-App/README.md

 ###Running Tests
 ####Localhost testing — `http://localhost:8080/tests`
 Run the localhost server with `dev_appserver ConferenceCentral`.
-Localhost testing uses a mock user account and tests endpoints using that user.
+Localhost testing uses a mock user account and tests endpoints with that user.
 Run localhost tests by going to the `http://localhost:8080/tests` url.

 **Note:** Localhost tests may fail on the first run.
 Something to do with the *stubs* not activating properly after an update.
 Refresh (hit F5) the browser and all tests should pass on the following attempts.

+Endpoint testing includes the `getTypeAndTime` endpoint and *wishlist* related endpoints.

 ####Deployment testing — `https://nice-tiger.appspot.com/tests`
 Deployed testing does not use a mock user account and tests that the endpoints give the proper unauthorized response messages.